askalione/documentor/src/Documentor/Pages/01.Getting-started/02.Settings/docs.md

   "Authorization": { // Authorizations settings.
     "Emails": [] // List containing email addresses available to authorize.
 Required to configure.
   },
-  "Authentication": { // List of OAuth 2.0 providers .
+  "Authentication": { // List of OAuth 2.0 providers.
 Required to configure at least one provider.
     ...
   },
   "IO": { // Application directories settings.